msu-graphics-group/scomdag/README.md

-# LiteRT for SCOM DAG paper
+# LiteRT for the paper "SCom DAG: compact representation of spatial data for real-time rendering"

 https://dl.acm.org/doi/10.1145/3811365?__cf_chl_f_tk=dvh7u1u9JKqnn.GzyQ62MQoyqfpK1kKID6d.yeV5Uf4-1783077354-1.0.1.1-8ZhrEoEAxIQIz_X5u5vxY3RYeuM9YHTXr.CIM1t_OIg

-LiteRT is main repository of graphics group if the GML lab.
+The repository is a part of the LiteRT, the main repository of graphics group if the GML lab.
 In consists of main (LiteRT) project and several others:
 * [HydraCore3](HydraCore3/README.md)
 * inverse CAD